apiFinder/Best-Html-To-PDF-APIs/Readme.md

 **Rate Limit**: *240 requests per minute*

  **Maintainer Remarks**:
 > :warning: The basic plan does not support https.
-So your requests will be encrypted.
+So your requests will not be encrypted.
 This is a big security risk so make sure you know what you are doing.